SamMed05/c-cpp-notes/docs/cpp/first-program.md

 write `int` before `main()`.
 If an error (or "*bug*") is present in the code, the return does not happen and we know that something went wrong.

-If you look back to the [console output](./assets/console-output-hello-world.png), you can see the return value in the line `Process exited after ... seconds with return value 0` after the output.
+If you look back to the [console output](./assets/console-output-hello-world.png), you can see the return value in the line "`Process exited after ... seconds with return value 0`" after the output.

 :::info Note